Barbara P

 Step 5: Connect with the Introduction

-Create a seamless connection between your conclusion and the introduction.
+Create a seamless connection between your conclusion and the research paper introduction.
 Referencing key elements from the introduction helps to create a cohesive narrative for your paper.

 This connection gives your research a sense of completeness and unity.